-The National Quality Strategy will pursue three broad aims.
+The National Quality Strategy pursues three broad aims.
 These aims will be used to guide and assess local, State, and national efforts to improve health and the quality of health care.

-To advance these aims, the National Quality Strategy will focus initially on six priorities:
+To advance these aims, the National Quality Strategy focuses on six priorities: